 Cognitive Behavioral Therapy

 CBT is the first-choice psychotherapy for Body Dysmorphic Disorder.
-Specialized CBT that targets Body Dysmorphic Disorder challenges patients’ beliefs that they are disfigured with the idea that they have a distorted view of their own body.
-People are entrenched in their negative beliefs, and therapy is presented as a 3-4 month trial period during which they will live as if they have a normal appearance.
+Specialized CBT that targets Body Dysmorphic Disorder challenges patients’ beliefs that they are disfigured.
+It emphasizes the idea that they have a distorted view of their own body.
+Therapy starts as a 3-4 month trial period during which they will live as if they have a normal appearance.
 This means they stop the associated compulsive grooming, checking, camouflaging, and avoidance behaviors.

 Managing Body Dysmorphic Disorder